 Exam season: tips on managing stress and anxiety

-With exam season on the horizon, Shout Volunteer, Seren, shares some tips that help keep her calm in moments of stress.
+With exam season in mind, Shout Volunteer, Seren, shares some tips that help keep her calm in moments of stress.

 No matter who you are or what you’ve been through, you won’t be alone in experiencing stress.
 Stress impacts everyone differently, but there’s no denying that it can be hugely debilitating.